-(a) It is unlawful for any City Official to make, participate in making, or use his or her official position to influence a decision involving the interests of a person with whom he or she is seeking, negotiating, or securing an

-- agreement concerning future employment. - (b) It is unlawful for any person who has a matter pending before the City to negotiate, directly or indirectly, knowingly or willfully, the possibility of future employment of a City Official who is making, participating in making, or using his or her official position to influence, a decision concerning that matter.
+- (a) It is unlawful for any City Official to make, participate in making, or use his or her official position to influence a decision involving the interests of a person with whom he or she the City Official, or a member of the City Official's immediate family, is seeking, negotiating, or securing an agreement concerning future employment. - (b) It is unlawful for any person who has a matter pending before the City to negotiate, directly or indirectly, knowingly or willfully, the possibility of future employment of a City Official, or a member of the City Official's immediate family, if that City Official who is making, participating in making, or using his or her official position to influence, a decision concerning that matter. - (c) The prohibitions set forth in subsections (a) and (b) do not apply to a City Official's prospective employment with a public agency.